verrazzano/console/README.md

   ojet serve
 ```

 This will open a browser at [http://localhost:8000](http://localhost:8000).
-On first access, you will be required to log in to Keycloak with the `verrazzano` user and password obtained in [Get Verrazzano user credentials](#get-verrazzano-user-credentials).
+On first access, it will display a Verrazzano Console home page with a error message.
+The error message occurs since the console is not allowed to access the Verrazzano Auth-Proxy.

 When you make changes to the Console code, the changes are reflected immediately in the browser because the `livereload` option is enabled by default for the `ojet serve` command.
 For other options supported by the command, see [Serve a Web Application](https://docs.oracle.com/en/middleware/developer-tools/jet/9.1/develop/serve-web-application.html#GUID-75032B22-6365-426D-A63C-33B37B1575D9).